getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 go-task new -- tree https://gitlab.com/OldManProgrammer/unix-tree/-/archive/2.1.1/unix-tree-2.1.1.tar.gz
 ```

-The `go-task new` command will automatically place the new `package.yml` in the proper directory according the package name, _and will overwrite any existing `package.yml` file at that location_
+The `go-task new` command will automatically place the new `package.yml` in the proper directory according the package name, _and will overwrite any existing `package.yml` file at that location_.

 :::note
 You can, of course, create your `package.yml` file entirely from scratch, but `go-task new` will give you a better starting point.
 We recommend using the `go-task new` command.